Welcome to

 The seminar will be given on Zoom.

-Please book your place for the seminar by emailing Alison at: friendsoftheargyllpapers@gmail.com
+All attendees should book their place by emailing Alison at: friendsoftheargyllpapers@gmail.com

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~